elm-guides/elm-for-js/How to Read a Type Annotation.md

 `(String -> Action)` and a `List String`, and so on.
 (This use of "variable" is closer to algebra than JavaScript, in that it's something you or the compiler find based on constraints, not explicitly set to whatever you need it to be.)

-By convention, type variables are single letters, although (almost) any lowercase string will work.
+By convention, type variables are single letters starting at the beginning of the alphabet, although (almost) any lowercase string will work.
 Occasionally it's helpful to use a descriptive word, especially if you have more than one type variable.

 Type variables let us write generic code, like lists and other containers that can hold any type of value.
 Each particular container can only hold one type, but you get to pick what that is.
-Concretely, `List.map` then can traverse a list and apply a function to it, without knowing what's in the list.
+Then `List.map` can traverse a list and apply a function to it, without knowing what's in the list.
 Only the function applied to each element needs to know what type those elements are.

 If `List a` is a list of any type, what is just `List`?
-Technically it's called a *type constructor*, but the real answer is that it's not really anything.
+Technically it's called a *type constructor*, but the better answer is that it's not really anything.
 It can't really exist on its own.
-The best way to think of it is that `List a` is the base type, and sometimes the type variable gets replaced with a real type.
+The best way to think of it is that `List a` is the base type, and sometimes the type variable `a` gets replaced with a real type.

 ## Records